Updated on 2025-11-11 GMT+08:00

 • A DB instance cannot be deleted during scale-up.

-• If you scale up a DB instance with the disk encrypted, the expanded storage space will be encrypted using the original encryption key.
+• If you scale up the storage of a DB instance with disk encryption enabled, the new storage will still use the original key for encryption.

 Scaling the Storage Space of a DB Instance